-In preparing the Plan, the City undertakes a wide range of sensitivity testing in order to arrive at what it considers to be the most realistic and balanced scenario.
+In preparing the Plan, the City undertakes a wide range of sensitivity testing, via a sophisticated financial modelling tool, in order to arrive at what it considers to be the most realistic and balanced scenario.
 The attached schedules reflect the City's forecast position.

-4. Financial Forecasts - Continuing Operations
+4.Financial Forecasts - Continuing Operations